 David Perry, Principal & Founder, Perry IQ & Senior Advisor at Stanford Medicine

-It’s been six months since Joe Public 2030 was released, and nearly a year since the five predictions were baked.
+It’s been over a year since Joe Public 2030 was released, and nearly 18 months since the five predictions were baked.
 That means this is our first chance after the dust has settled to see how our predictions are shaping up.
 So we’ve launched the Predict-O-Meter, where we will continuously assess the state of the healthcare industry to track the accuracy of the five predictions.

 Five potent predictions reshaping how consumers engage healthcare